malcolmsailor/efficient_rhythms/docs/settings.md

     sequence](#note-on-per-voice-sequences-and-other-looping-sequences)
     of numbers.
-Indicates the “grid” on which note durations are extended (and thus on which releases take place), which will be measured from the note attack.
-Values of 0 will be assigned the corresponding value of attack\_subdivision.
+Indicates the “grid” on which note durations are extended (and thus on which releases take place), which will be measured from the note onset.
+Values of 0 will be assigned the corresponding value of onset\_subdivision.
 Note that, regardless of this value, all notes will be given a duration of at least
     <a href="#min_dur">`min_dur`</a>, so it is possible that the total
     duration will exceed the value implied by